 A cat’s ultra-fast metabolism means they spend more than half of each day sleeping.
 This makes them awesome pets for people who don’t have a lot of time to devote but still want companionship.

 Final thoughts on pets

 I walked into an animal shelter last year intending to get the hardest-luck cat they had.
-I walked out with a fourteen-year-old cat with crippling shyness and alopecia.
+I walked out with a fourteen-year-old with crippling shyness and alopecia.
 She had an evil face and peach-fuzz continents of baldness stretching across her body.
 She spent our entire meeting crammed in a corner, hissing.
 The whole effect was very Fun Size™ Lord Voldemort.
-I brought her home and let her go free under my bed, thinking that I might rarely see her.
+I brought her home and let her go free under my bed, thinking I might rarely see her.
 I was fine with having a cat whose only presence in my life was a slight dip in the food bowl.

 Three days later, she emerged from underneath my bed and completely transformed my expectations of what a pet cat could be.

 When I get home from work, she rushes to greet me with tiny birdlike chirps.
 When she wants attention, she extends her paw and gently taps me on the leg or the shoulder.
 She sleeps on my face and vibrates with violent purring.
 She has made herself the mother of our dogs—even our foster dogs—by kneading them, licking them, and sleeping on top of them.
 Sometimes I even catch her in the guinea pig cage, limbs folded beneath her, glowering beatifically as the guinea pigs chew on her fur.

 She contributed many a /.l;;;;;;; and 21333333refdd to the writing of this article.
 Bless her.
 I hope I get a few more happy years with her.